Joey Gallo Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The seven strikeouts per nine innings compiled by the Nationals pitching staff ranks last in the league.
+- The 7.2 strikeouts per nine innings put together by the Nationals pitching staff ranks last in the league.

-- The Nationals have the 15th-ranked team ERA among all league pitching staffs (4.37).
+- The Nationals have a 4.30 team ERA that ranks 15th among all league pitching staffs.

-- Nationals pitchers combine to rank 17th in baseball in home runs surrendered (23 total, 1.2 per game).
+- Nationals pitchers combine to allow 24 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Kuhl makes the start for the Nationals, his fourth of the season.
-He is 0-1 with an 8.59 ERA and nine strikeouts through 14 2/3 innings pitched.
+- Corbin (1-2) gets the starting nod for the Nationals in his fifth start of the season.
+He's put together a 6.30 ERA in 20 2/3 innings pitched, with 13 strikeouts.

-- In his last time out on Saturday against the Cleveland Guardians, the righty tossed 4 2/3 innings, allowing five earned runs while surrendering seven hits.
+- His most recent time out came on Sunday against the Cleveland Guardians, when the left-hander threw six innings, surrendering two earned runs while giving up five hits.

-- The 30-year-old has an 8.59 ERA and 5.5 strikeouts per nine innings across three games this season, while giving up a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.